 Common Outcome Measures Report

-Since January 2006, the CVSD has required victim services providers receiving CVSD-administered grants to collect and report quarterly data on three outcome measures.
+Since January 2006, the CVSSD has required victim services providers receiving CVSSD-administered grants to collect and report quarterly data on three outcome measures.
 All grantees use a single outcome measure and two additional measures specific to the services they provide.
-CVSD directs that grantees determine which clients are appropriate to be surveyed and collect feedback from at least 10 percent.
+CVSSD directs that grantees determine which clients are appropriate to be surveyed and collect feedback from at least 10 percent.
 The reports below analyze the data collected for a year and compare it to the data collected the prior two years.

-- CVSD Common Outcome Measures Report December 2011 (PDF) »
+- CVSSD Common Outcome Measures Report December 2011 (PDF) »

 District/City Attorney Victim Assistance Program Annual Reports